FiredEye/mario_game/README.md

 ## Controls

-Add user name and click `Sart Game` to start the game Use the up arrow key to make Mario jump.
+Add user name and click `Sart Game` to start the game.
+Use the up arrow key to make Mario jump.
 Use the left and right arrow keys to move Mario left and right, respectively.
 Press the spacebar to shoot a fireball.